Charmaine-wang/SGN-backend/README.md

-install ACF to REST API, to access custom fields in the API. install Polylang for language handling install bainternet-posts-creation-limits, this is to add limits to post-types.
+install ACF to REST API, to access custom fields in the API. install Polylang for language handling install bainternet-posts-creation-limits, this is to add limits to post-types. install Post Types Order for being able to sort the order of posts.
 ```
 # END OF INSTALLATION